Ketorolac (Into the eye)

 Ketorolac Tromethamine (kee-toe-ROLE-ak troe-METH-a-meen)

-Relieves eye itching caused by allergies.
-Also treats inflammation after cataract surgery.
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+Treats eye itching caused by allergies.
+Also treats pain, burning, and inflammation after cataract surgery or corneal refractive surgery.
+This medicine is an NSAID.

 When This Medicine Should Not Be Used